 Don’t be afraid to present the results of your assistance to the entire company: Show transcripts, evaluations, comments, and include your expertise.
 The truth is that you can influence the direction of your company.
 As such, say “Yes” to needed business improvements and “No” when you know for sure that customers won’t be interested in a particular idea.

 6. Create a trustworthy brand

 Gaining and maintaining trust should be paramount to your business goals.
-A well-conducted conversation that ends with a request for feedback goes a long way toward building customer trust in your brand.
+A well-conducted conversation that ends with a request for customer feedback goes a long way toward building customer trust in your brand.

-Feedback is the first stepping stone to business change, which opens up opportunities for frank communication with customers about your performance.
+Collecting customer feedback is the first stepping stone to business change, which opens up opportunities for frank communication with customers about your performance.
 When customers are listened to, they’re more likely to return to your brand and become brand ambassadors who represent your values.

 Every day packed with supporting customers can bring something new, right?
 Customer feedback gives you a real sense of your impact on the customer experience.
 If you create a unique relationship with your audience, they’ll be more open to sharing specific quantitative assessments or qualitative comments.

 You can use these measurements to develop team and personal goals, as well as business objectives.
-Providing agents with feedback and analyzing it creates a data-driven work environment full of transparency.
+Providing agents with customer feedback and analyzing it creates a data-driven work environment full of transparency.
 And I bet you need it to feel confident in your position.